Blacksuan19/init.nvim/README.md

 ## Installation

-- clone this repo
+- `git clone https://github.com/Blacksuan19/init.nvim ~/.config/nvim`
-- run the installtion script `./install.sh`
+- Start `nvim` and it will do the rest

 ## Plugins